deanpatel2/deanpatel2.github.io/index.md

 ### Work

-- [DPStat](	https://medium.com/@patel.dea): A place where I write my own football analytics reports.
+- [DPStat](https://medium.com/@patel.dea): A place where I write my own football analytics reports.
 I use publicly available data as well as [my own collection methods](https://github.com/deanpatel2/FotMob-PL-Webscraper) to generate statistics and insights about the game.

-- [Kaggle] (https://www.kaggle.com/deanpatel): My Kaggle profile, where I upload datasets I create to share with the rest of the analytics community.
+- [Kaggle](https://www.kaggle.com/deanpatel): My Kaggle profile, where I upload datasets I create to share with the rest of the analytics community.
 I also do online courses and receive certificates.

 # Header 1
 ## Header 2